Graphs whose vertices of degree at least 2 lie in a triangle: Introduction

 For the next definitions, we need some more basic terminology.

-A vertex is \emph{universal} if it is neighbor of all other vertices of the graph.
-A vertex is \emph{simplicial} if the subgraph induced by its neighborhood is complete.
+A vertex is \textit{\textbf{universal}} if it is neighbor of all other vertices of the graph.
+A vertex is \textit{\textbf{simplicial}} if the subgraph induced by its neighborhood is complete.
 Next we define some of the graphs depicted in Figure \ref{Fig0}.
-A \emph{butterfly} is a neighborhood-star-free graph that consists of exactly two triangles sharing a single vertex.
-We call this vertex its \emph{central} vertex.
-If we remove any vertex except the central vertex, the resulting graph is a \emph{paw}.
-A \emph{pendant} or \emph{leaf} vertex is a vertex of degree one and its unique neighbor is a \emph{preleaf} vertex. $P_k$ is a connected graph with exactly $k-2$ vertices of degree 2 and two leaves. $C_k$ is a connected graph of $k$ vertices of degree 2.
-A \emph{wheel} $W_k$ is a $C_k$ plus a universal vertex (see Figure \ref{FigWheel}).
-A \emph{diamond} is the resulting graph after deleting an edge from a $K_4$.
-A \emph{gem} is a $P_4$ plus a universal vertex.
+A \textit{\textbf{butterfly}} is an NSF graph that consists of exactly two triangles sharing a single vertex.
+We call this vertex its \textit{\textbf{central}} vertex.
+If we remove any vertex except the central vertex, the resulting graph is a \textit{\textbf{paw}}.
+A \textit{\textbf{pendant}} or \textit{\textbf{leaf}} vertex is a vertex of degree one and its unique neighbor is a \textit{\textbf{preleaf}} vertex. $P_k$ is a connected graph with exactly $k-2$ vertices of degree 2 and two leaves. $C_k$ is a connected graph of $k$ vertices of degree 2.
+A \textit{\textbf{wheel}} $W_k$ is a $C_k$ plus a universal vertex (see Figure \ref{FigWheel}).
+A \textit{\textbf{diamond}} is the resulting graph after deleting an edge from a $K_4$.
+A \textit{\textbf{gem}} is a $P_4$ plus a universal vertex.
 An $H$ graph is two copies of $P_3$ plus an edge connecting both middle vertices of $P_3$'s.
-The latter edge is the \emph{middle} edge of $H$. $H_k$ is replacing the middle edge $(v,u)$ of $H$ by a path $P_{k+1}$ that connects $v$ and $u$.
+The latter edge is the \textit{\textbf{middle}} edge of $H$. $H_k$ is obtained by replacing the middle edge $(v,u)$ of $H$ by a path $P_{k+1}$ that connects $v$ and $u$.
 Exactly $k-1$ new vertices of degree 2 are added.
-A \emph{snail} is obtained by adding 3 pendant vertices to a triangle, in such a way that two of them become adjacent to the same vertex of the triangle.
-A \emph{press} graph consists of two copies of paw plus an edge connecting a degree 2 vertex of each paw. \\

-There are some structures and properties related to valid bi-colorings. \begin{theorem} \cite{CARDOSO2011521} Given a graph $G$ and any valid bi-coloring $(B,W)$ of $G$ \begin{itemize} \item Any triangle of $G$ has exactly one white vertex. \item The central vertex of an induced butterfly $F$ of $G$ is the unique white vertex of $F$. \item The odd degree vertices in an induced paw of $G$ have different colors. \item In an induced diamond, the vertices of degree 2 are white and the other two vertices are black. \end{itemize} \end{theorem}
+A \textit{\textbf{snail}} is obtained by adding 3 pendant vertices to a triangle, in such a way that two of them become adjacent to the same vertex of the triangle.
+A \textit{\textbf{press}} graph consists of two copies of paw plus an edge connecting a degree 2 vertex of each paw. \\ There are some structures and properties related to valid bi-colorings. \begin{theorem} \cite{CARDOSO2011521} Given a graph $G$ and any valid bi-coloring $(B,W)$ of $G$ \begin{itemize} \item Any triangle of $G$ has exactly one white vertex. \item The central vertex of an induced butterfly $F$ of $G$ is the unique white vertex of $F$. \item The odd degree vertices in an induced paw of $G$ have different colors. \item In an induced diamond, the vertices of degree 2 are white and the other two vertices are black. \end{itemize} \end{theorem}